Tom Shull

 Tom Shull is the first civilian Director/CEO of the Army & Air Force Exchange Service.

 Tom Shull is an American businessman and Director/CEO of the Army & Air Force Exchange Service (Exchange), No. 51 on the National Retail Federation's Top 100 Retailers list.
-Shull joined the Exchange in 2012 as the first civilian to lead the Department of War's largest retailer.
+Shull joined the Exchange in 2012 as the first civilian to lead the Department of Defense's largest retailer.
 He also serves on the Exchange's board of directors.

 Early life and education

 Thomas Counter Shull was born at Fitzsimmons Army Hospital in Aurora, Colorado, while his father was on joint assignment at Peterson Air Force Base.
 His father served for 30 years in the United States Army and spent more than 40 months in combat.
 Shull is a graduate of Heidelberg High School in Heidelberg, Germany.
 He earned a Bachelor of Science from the United States Military Academy in West Point, N.Y., where he was among the top 1% in leadership.
 Shull's military schooling included Ranger and Airborne Schools.
 He holds a master of business administration from Harvard Business School, where he graduated with honors.